nelsonjacob/nelsonjacob/README.md

 - 📒 What I am currently learning: I’m currently learning Spring Boot, Postman, Node.js, React.js, and system design.
 In the fall, I will be enrolled in Algorithm Design (CS 577), Database Systems (CS 564), and Advanced Statistical Modeling (STAT 340).
 - 👯 Collab: I’m looking to collaborate on practing data structures + algorithms.
 Also, I am interested in creating a project / application with someone.
 - 🚵🏻‍♂️ My Hobbies in Emojis: 👨🏼‍💻, 🥘, 🧋, 🏸, ⛷, 🧗🏻.
 - 📫 How to reach me: Email!
 Contact me @ janelson23 at wisc dot edu.
-I am open internship opportunities for Summer 2023.
+I am open to internship opportunities for Summer 2023.